Recommended For Thigh Lift

-Thigh lift surgery or thighplasty is a type of cosmetic procedure which can effectively tighten the skin around the thighs area, thus reducing any sagging in the inner and outer thighs regions.
-Thighplasty surgery is usually performed on patients that have lost a considerable amount of weight, but it can also be performed on individuals that simply have excess fat and skin tissue around the thighs.
+Thigh lift surgery or thigh plasty is a type of plastic surgery procedure which can effectively tighten the skin around the thighs area, thus reducing any sagging in the inner and outer thighs regions.
+This procedure aims to achieve firmer and more attractive upper legs.
+Thigh plasty surgery is usually performed on patients that have lost a considerable amount of weight, but it can also be performed on individuals that have excess fat and loose skin tissue around the thighs.

 There are two main types of thigh lift surgery:

-Patients who have body lift surgery, also have an outer thigh lift procedure performed as part of the body lift procedure.
+An outer thigh lift procedure can be performed as part of a body lift procedure.
 The inner thigh lift is usually performed as a single procedure.
 Patients often combine outer thigh lift surgery with tummy tuck or abdominoplasty.
-This is called an extended tummy tuck procedure.
+This is called an extended or vertical thigh lift procedure.

 Patients must avoid smoking for at least 2 weeks before the thighplasty surgery.
-Herbal teas, multivitamins and blood thinners such as aspirin also need to be avoided for two weeks before the thighplasty surgery.
-It’s a good idea for patients to have a physical examination from their GP before travelling abroad for thigh lift surgery.
+They should inform their surgeons of previous surgeries, any medical conditions, and medications.
+Avoiding blood-thinning medications, anti-inflammatory drugs or herbal supplementations is also very important at this stage, as they can increase the risk of excessive bleeding during the thigh lift surgery.
+It's a good idea for patients to have a physical examination from their GP before traveling abroad for the surgery.

 There are two main types of thigh lift surgery: